PowerShell Script: Microsoft Teams membership and ownership information

 Teams isn’t perfect, of course.
 There are bugs (spend some time in the Meetings tab if you don’t believe me), missing features (why can’t I create a new meeting from the iOS mobile app?), and a dizzying rate of change.
 On balance, though, the overall user experience is pretty good.

-You know what’s not so good?
+Do you know what’s not so good?
 The Administrator experience.

 Let’s take one common scenario.
 You’re an IT admin and want to know which Teams a specific user is in.
 You load up the Microsoft Teams PowerShell module and crack your knuckles to prepare for a little cmdlet fun.